Profile photo

 Akarsh Kumar, Chris Lu, Louis Kirsch, Yujin Tang, Kenneth O. Stanley, Phillip Isola, David Ha

-TLDR: ASAL is a new ALife paradigm using CLIP to search for (1) target, (2) open-ended, and (3) diverse simulations.
+TLDR: ASAL is a new ALife paradigm using VLMs to search for (1) target, (2) open-ended, and (3) diverse simulations.
 ASAL helps us understand "life as it could be" in arbitrary artificial worlds.

 Learning In-Context Decision Making with Synthetic MDPs